Table of Contents

 Lastly, BCAAs share the same transport protein into the brain with aromatic amino acids (Trp, Tyr, and Phe).
 Once in the brain BCAAs may have a role in protein synthesis, synthesis of neurotransmitters, and production of energy.

-The impacts of BCAAs can aid in many body activities like increasing muscle growth, decreasing muscle soreness and supporting immune function.
+The impacts of BCAAs can aid in many body activities like increasing muscle growth, decreasing muscle soreness and supporting the immune system.

 BCAAs are mostly known to help with muscle recovery and have shown to decrease soreness after a strenuous workout.
 Think faster and more comfortable recovery, quicker gains, and fewer injuries.